 The following materials are required for admission to the MPP program:

-· Two letters of recommendation from persons able to provide verification and a specific assessment of your professional and/or academic performance and capabilities, one of which should be an academic letter of recommendation.
+- Two letters of recommendation from persons able to provide verification and a specific assessment of your professional and/or academic performance and capabilities, one of which should be an academic letter of recommendation.
+You will input your recommenders' information into the online application, and the application will reach out to them directly with instructions on how to submit the letters.

 If admitted, official transcripts should be sent to: